Chief Medical Office

 Dr-Celeste-Loewe.jpg

 Dr. Celeste Loewe, Medical Officer, Health and Wellness, grew up in beautiful Vancouver where she obtained her bachelor's degree and undergraduate medical degree.
-She recently completed residency in public health and preventive medicine and family medicine at Northern Ontario School of Medicine (NOSM).
+She completed residency training in Northern Ontario in the specialties of public health and preventive medicine and family.
 After working with First Nations and Inuit Health Branch in Alberta and Ottawa under Indigenous Services Canada, she is happy to return to Vancouver to work with FNHA.

 Specializations: Communicable Disease, Emergency Preparedness and Response, Environmental Public Health, Health Promotion and Chronic Disease/Injury Prevention, Population Health Assessment, Health Policy, Program Planning and Evaluation, Health Equity